See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose GraphVista, a unified framework addressing scalability and modality coordination in graph understanding.
-To improve scalability, GraphVista uses a lightweight hierarchical GraphRAG base to compress and store task-relevant information.
-For modality coordination, the planning agent routes tasks to the most suitable modality, text modality for simple property tasks or visual modality for complex local tasks.
-Future work will extend GraphVista to more complex graph types with labels and semantics.
+In this paper, we propose GraphVista, a unified framework for scalable and modality-coordinated understanding of graph structure.
+For scalability, it employs a hierarchical GraphRAG base to compress task-relevant information.
+For coordination, a planning agent routes tasks to the optimal modality, leveraging textual retrieval for properties and visual graph thoughts for topological reasoning.
+Future work will extend GraphVista to complex graphs with labels and semantics.